 This site is about our interest for old time pottery, antique Chinese porcelain and pottery and Asian antiques from our own shipwreck excavations.
 The recoveries from these shipwrecks include Ming dynasy porcelain, 17th century kraak porcelain and other antique Asian pottery

 After completed excavations and sharing of artifacts with the National Museum, the balance artifacts can be purchased online from these pages.
-These artifacts will be supplied with a Certificate of Authenticity and, if required, an export permit from the National Museum in Malaysia.
+All artifacts with a serial number will be supplied with a Certificate of Authenticity.
 Sten has spent more than forty years in Southeast Asia designing and engineering various marine structures.
 His interest in Asia's pottery and porcelain eventually lead to his search and excavation of numbers of ancient shipwrecks.
 As a championship sailor Sten has extensive knowledge and interest in ancient maritime trade, ships designs and construction.
 It is these interests and gained knowledge that is the base for all his books and extensive lecturing.
 Sten's company; Nanhai Marine Archaeology Sdn.
 Bhd. work with Malaysia's Ministry of Culture, Arts and Heritage and can therefore offer a legal Export Permit from the Department of Museums when so required.
 With this background and expertise, Sten confidently assist international museums to collect and display meaningful and authentic ceramic collections.
 Sten's additional research include the location of ancient kiln sites (in Thailand and various places in China) where his shipwreck pottery was made centuries ago.
 He is therefore able to offer absolute provenance on all ceramics sold on these web pages and with good conscience sign every Certificate of Authenticity supplied with all artefacts.

 The maritime archaeology of Sten Sjostrand has led to major advances in the study of Asian trade and trade ceramics in Southeast Asia.
 His meticulous documentation of a series of nine shipwrecks from the 11th to 19th centuries reveals the early dominance of Chinese trade ceramics, a subsequent loss of the Chinese monopoly in the late 14th century when Southeast Asian ceramics entered the market, the basic parameters of the Ming gap shortages of the 14th-15th centuries, and a resurgence of Chinese wares in the 16th and 17th centuries.
 Just as important, Sjostrand freely shares the information from his discoveries.
 Researchers are welcome at his headquarters where he documents his finds and patiently answers the queries of others.
 A lifetime’s experience with the sea and sailing allows Sjostrand to bring new understanding to ancient ship construction, and his voluminous reading allows him to set the ships and their cargoes in historical perspective.